Features

 More details on service monitoring

 Issues alerts when the available disk space or directory usage is below a certain minimum (absolute or percentage) and detect changes in disk trend usage.
 You can also collect disk space information in a database and view comprehensive charts (includes disk space charts, disk reports and directory reports) through the web reports.
-Directory monitoring also monitors selected directories, and collects directory statistics in the monitoring database.
+Directory monitoring can monitor selected directories, and large file detection will discover the largest 250 files on a volume to aid with any disk space cleanup task.

 More details on disk space monitoring